Simulating Cost Flow

 Image 5

 Now consider the cycle cancelling method.
-Add an edge from $t$ to $s$ with $(0, \infty)$.
-We are using a cost of $0$ instead of $\infty$ because we do not require the max amount of flow, and forcing the max flow is not always optimal.
+Add an edge from t to s with (0,).
+We are using a cost of 0 instead of because we do not require the max amount of flow, and forcing the max flow is not always optimal.

 So the code ends up being quite simple and may resemble some other greedy code you’ve seen.